kumarkushagra/Tag_Team_6/README.md

 This module includes functions to:
 - Shortlist UHIDs based on "Uploaded" and "LLM" status in `Final.csv`.
+- If a directory dosnt exist, then Remove that entry from `Final.csv`, store that entry in `Logs/UHID error/output.csv` mapping each entry with its corresponding error.
 - Create new batches by copying directories (batch size is user-defined).
 - Upload all studies.
 - Anonymize each study after uploading to PACS.